An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: Introduction

 \section{Introduction}

-Deep neural networks (DNN) has been prominent in learning representative hierarchical features from image, video, speech, and audio inputs \cite{ellis1999size,hinton2007learning,lecun1995convolutional,montavon2010layer}.
-Some of the problems associated with training such deep networks include \cite{low2019stacking}: i) a possible large training set is demanded to overcome the over-fitting issue; ii) architecture adaptability problem, e.g. any amendments to a pretrained DNN, requires retraining even with transfer learning; iii) GPU employment is almost mandatory for training due to massive network and data sizes.
+Deep neural networks (DNNs) have been prominent in learning representative hierarchical features from image, video, speech, and audio inputs \cite{ellis1999size,hinton2007learning,lecun1995convolutional,montavon2010layer}.
+Some of the problems associated with training such deep networks include i) a possible large training set is necessary to overcome the over-fitting issue; ii) the architecture adaptability problem, e.g., any amendments to a pre-trained DNN require retraining even with transfer learning; and iii) GPU employment is almost mandatory due to massive network and data sizes.
 In particular, it is often unclear on the choice of depth and width of a network suitable for a specific problem.
-Existing neural architecture search algorithms rely on metaheuristic optimization, or combinatorial optimization, or reinforcement learning strategy to arrive at a ``reasonable" architecture \cite{zoph2016neural, stanley2002evolving}.
-However, this strategy involves training and evaluating many candidate architectures (possibly deep) in the process and is therefore computationally expensive.
-Therefore, there is a need to develop a computationally tractable procedure for adaptively training/growing a DNN by leveraging information on the input data manifold and underlying physics of the problem.
+Existing neural architecture search algorithms rely on metaheuristic optimization, or combinatorial optimization, or reinforcement learning strategy to hopefully arrive at a reasonable architecture \cite{zoph2016neural, stanley2002evolving, suganuma2017genetic, elsken2018efficient, real2019regularized, balaprakash2018deephyper, miikkulainen2019evolving, liu2021survey}.
+However, these strategies involve training and evaluating many candidate architectures (possibly deep) in the process and are thus computationally expensive.
+Therefore, there is a need to develop a computationally tractable procedure for adaptively training/growing a DNN by leveraging information on the input data manifold and the underlying structure of the problems under consideration.